THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Whatever your reason is, make note of it and use it as your motivation as you work to pay down your debt.

-I like the idea of saving for your child’s education, I just wish this step was later in the series.
+I like the idea to save for your children’s education, I just wish this step was later in the series.

 The reason for this is because there is nothing to help you afford retirement.

-You have to get by on your savings, Social Security, and if you are lucky, to have a pension.
+You have to get by on the savings in your retirement accounts, Social Security, and if you are lucky, a pension.